unhcr-jordan/activityinfo/README.md

 The results are:

-- a report
+- reports per themes
-- a series of presentation (using slidify packages)
+- presentations (using slidify packages)